 Now, we see why Paul kept moving and what God had placed on his heart.
 Instead of staying in one place he traveled around strengthening the groups of believers.
 Although it would have been good to stay in Ephesus with his fellow workers, Paul knew that it was best to travel to all of these groups and build them up in the faith.
 This is a good lesson for us in that we too must constantly seek the face and will of God so that we do not settle for what is good but trust and obey God knowing that He knows what is best.

-Meanwhile a Jew named Apollos, a native of Alexandria, came to Ephesus.
-He was a learned man, with a thorough knowledge of the Scriptures.
-He had been instructed in the way of the Lord, and he spoke with great fervor and taught about Jesus accurately, though he knew only the baptism of John.
-He began to speak boldly in the synagogue.
-When Priscilla and Aquila heard him, they invited him to their home and explained to him the way of God more adequately.
+Meanwhile, a Jewish man named Apollos, a native of Alexandria, came to Ephesus.
+He was an eloquent speaker with a thorough knowledge of the Tanakh.
+This man had been informed about the Way of the Lord, and with great spiritual fervor he spoke and taught accurately the facts about Yeshua, but he knew only the immersion of Yochanan.
+He began to speak out boldly in the synagogue; but when Priscilla and Aquila heard him, they took him aside and explained to him the Way of God in fuller detail.

 This passage introduces us to a Jewish man who accepted Christ and went about sharing that faith with others.
 We are told that he had a thorough knowledge of the Old Testament but we are not told who taught him or how he came to accept Christ.
 God was using him and his teaching was accurate but lacking as he only spoke of the water baptism (repentance and forgiveness).
 Priscilla and Aquila heard him speak and noticed that he did not speak of the Spirit and so they invited him to their home and taught him.
 The teaching about the Spirit was crucial as that is the power given us to walk the walk of faith.
 (Remember that Jesus told the disciples that they "will receive power when the Holy Spirit comes on you" (Acts 1:8).
 Apollos was humble enough to listen to the instruction and correct his teaching.
 Even today, there are many whose teaching is lacking as they do not teach about the Spirit.
 We, like Priscilla and Aquila, have a duty to tell them the truth and we can follow their example in that they did so in private.